205: Rocket Attack USA

 Madonna is a pop singer and cultural icon, a woman whose provocative lifestyle and skill at manipulating the media have often overshadowed her music.
 She first rose to fame in the early 1980s with such hits as “Lucky Star,” “Like a Virgin,” and “Material Girl.”
 Before long she had reinvented herself as a torchy platinum blonde, the first of many such transformations in her career.
 Other personas have included hippie, jock, British citizen, and children’s book author.

 I’m still working on my blocking.
-Wanna see my Cagney?
+Excuse me.
+You wanna see my Cagney?

 In stage, television, and film production, blocking is the term used to describe the placement of actors on the set.
 James Cagney (1899-1986) was an actor famous for playing tough guys and gangsters in dozens of films.